History of Simone Biles in Timeline

 2018: World Team Selection Camp

 In October 2018, Simone Biles participated in the World Team Selection Camp, placing first in the all-around, vault, and floor exercise.
-She also debuted a new vault, which was later named the Biles.
+She debuted a new vault and was subsequently named to the team for the 2018 World Championships.

 February 2019: Laureus World Sports Award

-In February 2019, Simone Biles was named Laureus World Sports Award in the category of Sportswoman of the Year for the second time.
+In February 2019, Simone Biles was named the Laureus World Sports Award winner in the category of Sportswoman of the Year for the second time.

 November 2019: People's Choice Award for The Game Changer of 2019